Brian Hayes (lawyer): Filmography

 According to the South Australian Film Corporation, Hayes has been active in the film industry for over seven years.

 Co-producer, Hotel Mumbai

 In 2018, Hayes was a co-producer of Hotel Mumbai, Australian director Anthony Maras' dramatic reconstruction of the 2008 terrorist attack on Mumbai's Taj Mahal Hotel.
 Hayes, who is patron of the Colaba fishing village where the gunmen first arrived, was involved in background research for the movie.

 Producer, Emotion is Dead

 Hayes also served as a producer of the indie film Emotion is Dead directed by Pete Williams.
 The movie details the story of a young talented skateboarder from a low socio-economic neighbourhood in South Australia who has grand ambitions to escape his working class background.

 Film board membership

 In 2023, Hayes was appointed to the board of the South Australian Film Corporation, South Australia's main screen authority and investment body which aims to champion the screen business in South Australia.
 It has been in operation since 1972.
+Brian Hayes is also a member of the National Indian Film Festival of Australia's 2026 advisory council.